Riva Lehrer challenged portraiture to explain itself.

 Lehrer's own biography is pointed from the start.
 She describes herself as an artist, writer, and curator focused on the "socially challenged body," and as someone best known for representations of people whose physical embodiment, sexuality, or gender identity have long been stigmatized.

 That wording matters.
 It shifts the frame away from private defect and toward social response.
-The issue is not only impairment.
+The issue is more than impairment.
 It is the structure of looking, categorizing, excluding, and narrating.
 Lehrer's portraits do not ask viewers to admire courage in the abstract.
 They ask viewers to notice the habits by which some bodies are granted aesthetic dignity and others denied it.

-Her work belongs not only in disability culture, but in the larger history of portraiture.
+Her work belongs in disability culture and in the larger history of portraiture.
 She made the medium answer back.

 Her career joined art, teaching, and disability culture